EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 A:

-- **REMOTE ACCESS**: involves access obtained through the network (e.g., a listening service) or access to another communications channel, such as a dial-in modem attached to a UNIX system.
+- **REMOTE ACCESS**: It involves access obtained through the network (e.g., a listening service) or access to another communications channel, such as a dial-in modem attached to a UNIX system.
 We are limiting our discussion to accessing a UNIX system from the network via TCP/IP.

-  - &#128163; `Brute-force Attacks`: We start off our discussion of UNIX attacks with the most basic form of attack, brute-force password guessing.
+  - &#128163; `Brute-force Attacks`:  The most basic form of UNIX attack are **brute-force password guessing**.
 A brute-force attack is nothing more than **guessing a user ID/password combination** on a service that attempts to authenticate the user before access is granted.

 	   Most passwords are guessed via an automated brute-force utility:

 	    - &#128295; ` THC Hydra`: example with SSH brute-force using two dictionaries (username and password):
 	      ```sh
 	      hydra -L users.txt -P password.txt 192.168.56.101 ssh
 	      ```
 	    - &#128295; ` Medusa`: is intended to be a speedy, massively parallel, modular, login brute-forcer: `medusa -h 192.168.1.100 -U users.txt -P password.txt -M ssh`

 		&#9940; ` Countermeasures`: The best defense against brute-force password guessing attempts is to **use strong passwords** that are not easily guessable.
 A **one-time password mechanism** would be the most desirable.
 More recent UNIX operating systems include built-in password controls that reduce the reliance on third-party modules.

   - **Data-driven Attacks**: A data-driven attack is executed by sending  data to an active service that causes unintended or undesirable results.

     - &#128163; `Buffer Overflow Attacks`: A buffer overflow condition occurs when a user or process attempts to place more data into a buffer (or fixed array) than was previously allocated.
 This type of behavior is associated with specific C functions such as *strcpy()*, *strcat()*, and *sprintf()*, among others.
      A buffer overflow condition would normally cause a **segmentation violation** to occur.
 However, this type of behavior can be exploited to gain access to the target system.
       **Example**: What happens if attackers connect to sendmail daemon and send a block of data consisting of 1000 *'a'* to the VRFY command rather than a short username?
       ```sh
           echo vrfy ‘perl -e ‘print “a” x1000’’ | nc www.example.com 25